antespbau/Portfolio-of-personal-data-analysis-projects/Denmark Energy Price Forecasting/readme.md

 Although the model remained strong, these variables introduced additional noise and slightly worsened performance.

-The results suggest that adding more structural variables did not translate into better forecasts.
-Although the extended model still outperforms the baseline model, it performs slightly worse than the Market Drivers model in both DK1 and DK2.
-This indicates that more information does not automatically mean more predictive power.
-Some of the added variables may contain overlapping signals, measurement noise or effects that are harder to capture in a simple forecasting framework.
-Economically, this is also a useful finding: the most relevant drivers of short-term Danish electricity prices may already be captured by a relatively compact set of fundamentals, while further structural complexity can reduce model efficiency rather than improve it.
+The extended model still performs better than the baseline, but slightly worse than the Market Drivers model in both bidding zones.
+This suggests that adding more variables does not automatically improve forecasting accuracy.
+In this case, the extra structural information seems to introduce more noise or overlapping signals than useful predictive power.

 ---